 Students enrolling during advance registration may change their class schedules prior to the first day of class without penalty.
 Class changes consist of adding classes, dropping classes, or canceling all classes.
 Students who want to cancel their classes must contact the registrar prior to the first day of class.
 Schedule changes after classes begin must be completed within the drop/add period.
 Students dropping or adding classes after the drop/add period will be charged a $25 drop/add fee per course.
 Courses dropped after the drop/add period but before the last day to drop with a W, will receive a grade of W. Drop/add period dates are found on the academic calendar.
 To drop or add classes, a request, approved by both student and advisor, must be provided to the registrar.
 Students who elect to leave without formally withdrawing will be given a grade of F.

 Students desiring to drop all of their courses must complete a withdrawal form.
 Withdrawal forms are available from the office of the registrar.
 Official withdrawal results in a W recorded on the transcript for courses in session on the date of withdrawal.
 In cases where a course was completed before a withdrawal, the earned grade is recorded.
 Students desiring to withdraw after the last day to drop with a W must have an extenuating circumstance, such as military call up or deployment or personal medical emergency.
 Students withdrawing must contact Financial Aid and the Business Office to determine the status of their bill.

 Students wishing to raise their GPA may repeat a course at Lubbock Christian University.
 Both grades will appear on the permanent record, but the last grade received is used to calculate the GPA.
-Students are eligible to apply for aid for only the initial attempt and one repeat attempt.
+For information on financial aid eligibility for repeated courses, check the Graduate Financial Assistance section of this catalog or consult personnel in the Office of Financial Assistance.